RomanDataLab/Research_of_Spain_Festivals/README.md

 - Calendar-making from csv in Grasshopper, data distribution by dates
 - Some festivals in tiny rural areas provide the sufficient part of local budget
 - A lot of festivals have similar scenario and even name (Feria de Abril, Corpus Cristi, Sant Joan, Romeria, Carnaval, etc)
+- All festivals in Catalonia were deprived of international status that alternatively does not affect their highest international attraction by tourists
 - Commercial music festivals have higher KPI than public-funded
 ## Key takeaways
 - by 2022 there is around 1000 festivals in Spain performed yearly